Shar-Devvv/demo/README.md

 # demo
-This is amy first git repositry
+This is my first git repositry
 Author-Aditya Sharma